I recently replaced my “house” battery, and since those darn things are not cheap I wanted to take good care of it.

 I chose an Progressive Dynamics Intelli-Power model PD 9245C from Best Converter.
 It has a remote “pendant” for controlling the state of the charger (boost, normal, storage), which is easy to mount on the electrical panel.

-You will need some 1/8 inch thick by 3/4 or 1 inch wide aluminum (non-anodized) bar stock, hacksaw, drill, patience, an afternoon, and your favorite libation (for consumption when you are done).
+You will need some 1/8 inch thick by 3/4 or 1 inch wide copper or aluminum bar stock (non-anodized - the anodized coating on aluminum is not a good conductor of electricity), hacksaw, drill, patience, an afternoon, and your favorite libation (for consumption when you are done).

 Disconnect your house battery and shore power and shutoff your propane before starting!